Chukroid/netbeans-java-minesweeper-project/README.md

 # Minesweeper in Java
 A minesweeper game project implemented in Java using NetBeans as a school project with a simple and un-complicated understanding UI.
 This project was made in Apache Netbeans IDE 16.
 Also it is in Spanish language.

+# What I learnt while working on this project
+* The whole concept behind the game itself since I had no idea on how to play one.
+* How the algorithm minesweeper uses work.
+* How to create UIs using Java Swing library and modify them dynamically.

 # How to Install and Run
 * Make sure you have Apache Netbeans IDE installed (Preferably 16 and up)
 * Download the Zip file from this repository